alexis-n/Meadgard/README.md

 # Meadgard

 Meadgard is a video game produced as part of a graduation project.
-The development took place over 8 months, from October 2018 to June 2019.
+The development took over 8 months, from October 2018 to June 2019.

 ## Pitch